 Graphic Design Concentration

-As a discipline and a profession, graphic design is diverse and expanding profession encompassing corporate communications, interaction design, environmental graphics, advertising, and motion graphics.
-The graphic design curriculum emphasizes creative problem solving, focusing on the development of technical skills combined with a strong foundation in research and design thinking.
-Graphic design students study a variety of subjects relevant to the field, including: typography, identity design, illustration, user interface design, motion design, illustration, advertising, book arts, and design history.
+As a discipline and a profession, graphic design is diverse and expanding.
+It encompasses: branding, interaction design, spatial design, publication design, package design, and motion design.
+Cal Poly’s design curriculum emphasizes creative problem solving, focusing on the development of technical skills combined with a strong foundation in research techniques and critical thinking.
+Students in the graphic design concentration study a variety of subjects relevant to the field, including: typography, identity design, user interface design, motion design, illustration, advertising, book arts, and design history.
 Our curriculum emphasizes a human-centered approach; students research, analyze, prototype, and design creative concepts and solutions for businesses, social, and cultural contexts.
 Our program encourages students to think conceptually and ethically when approaching a wide range of design challenges.

 The Graphic Design concentration in the Department of Art and Design is distinct from the Design Reproduction Technology concentration in the Graphic Communication Department, which focuses on the technical and electronic aspects of preparing design pieces for reproduction in print media.
 In contrast, the emphasis of the Graphic Design concentration is on the preparation of a professional portfolio the showcases one's creative and conceptual design abilities.